 9. How to Set a Nest Thermostat Schedule

-- Temperature presets: To change the temperature presets on your Nest, open the Google Home app and press Thermostat.
-Then, tap presets and select Edit.
+- Temperature Presets: To change the temperature presets on your Nest, open the Google Home app and select Thermostat.
+Then, tap Presets and choose Edit.
 After the changes are complete, select Done.

 10. Setting a Temperature Range on a Nest Thermostat

-To customize the Nest temperature range in Eco mode, go to settings and select Eco.
-The thermostat's display should list existing “Heat to” and “Cool to” temperature settings.
+To access Eco mode for customized temperature ranges, go to Settings and select Eco.
+That should display the current “Heat to” and “Cool to” temperature settings.
 You can select each and adjust them to your desired temperature.
 Once you're finished, select Done.

 A Nest Thermostat is compatible with most HVAC systems.
-The maker of Nest, Google, has an online compatibility checker that asks a series of questions about your location and current setup to determine which Nest model would be compatible with your system.
+The maker of Nest, Google, features a compatibility checking tool that shares questions concerning your location and current setup to determine which Nest model works with your system.

 12. Can I Manually Control My Nest Thermostat?

-Remember, by doing this you clear all your temperature schedules and allowing the Nest to work like any other thermostat—it will display the temperature and let you change the temperature, but that’s about it.
+Remember, by doing this you clear all your temperature schedules and allowing the Nest to work like any other thermostat—it will display the temperature and allow changes, but that’s about it.

 - Auto-Schedule: From the main screen, go to Settings and then scroll to Nest Sense.
 Go to Auto-Schedule, select No and click Done.